Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 Through this requirement, we hope to encourage you to think about projects with an iterative, modular mindset.
 Doing so will allow you to break projects down into smaller milestones that come together to make your fully-realized solution.

-## Evaluation
+## Evaluation Criteria

-To pass this course you must meet the following requirements:

-- Complete all required tutorials
-- Pass all projects according to the [Project Rubrics](https://make.sc/cs11-rubric)
-- Pass the final summative assessment.
-Use the [Study Guide](https://make.sc/cs11-study-guide) to prepare
-- Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences

 To pass this course, students must meet the following requirements:

 - Complete all required coding tutorials:
-Captain Rainbow’s Color Checklist
+  - Captain Rainbow’s Color Checklist
-Superhero Team Dueler
+  - Superhero Team Dueler

 - Complete all required coding projects (this includes all commit requirements and homework related to each project):
-Mad Libs
+  - Mad Libs
-Spaceman
+  - Spaceman
-Herd Immunity
+  - Herd Immunity

 - All tutorials and project rubrics can be found here